 Sometimes your keyboard might change the language it is inputting our even change to another keyboard layout if you accidently change a setting.
-This can happen by accidently typing a keyboard shortcut or mucking around in the settings and happens to all of us at some point.
+This can happen by accidently typing a keyboard shortcut or mucking around in the settings.

 Here's how you change it back to U.S. English on many PCs (note: you can use similar steps to change the keyboard input to other languages from U.S. English):

 - Look in the lower right hand corner.
 There may be a two letter code in a blue box in the tool bar.
 Click on that and change it to U.S. English